Get money saving tips straight to your inbox

 Universal Credit is a new simpler, single monthly payment for people looking for work or on a low income.
 It is replacing some of the benefits and tax credits you might be getting now.
+Whether you can claim depends on where you live and your personal circumstances.

 Personal Independence Payment replacing Disability Living Allowance